 1. Promotes Heart Health

-Travel promotes physical activity, whether it is rushing through the airport, walking the streets of a foreign land, or climbing a mountain.
+One of the amazing benefits of traveling is that it promotes physical activity, whether it is rushing through the airport, walking the streets of a foreign land, or climbing a mountain.
 Physical movement lowers blood pressure and the risk of heart disease and stroke.

 According to information gathered from the Framingham Heart Study, a landmark study that began in 1948 and spanned over the course of 20 years, women who vacationed only every six years or less were nearly eight times more likely to develop heart disease or have a heart attack compared to women who traveled at least twice a year.